PaddlePaddle/PaddleRS/docs/data/rs_data_en.md

 ## 1 Definition of Remote Sensing and Remote Sensing Images

 In a broad sense, remote sensing refers to "remote perception", that is, the remote detection and perception of objects or natural phenomena without direct contact.
 Remote sensing in the narrow sense generally refers to electromagnetic wave remote sensing technology, that is, the process of detecting electromagnetic wave reflection characteristics by using sensors on a certain platform (such as aircraft or satellite) and extracting information from it.
 The image data from this process is known as remote sensing imagery and generally includes satellite and aerial imagery.
-Remote sensing data are widely used in GIS tasks such as spatial analysis, as well as Computer Vision (CV) fields including scene classification, image segmentation and object detection.
+Remote sensing data are widely used in GIS tasks such as spatial analysis, as well as computer vision (CV) fields including scene classification, image segmentation and object detection.

 Compared with aerial images, satellite images cover a wider area, so they are used more widely.
 Common satellite images may be taken by commercial satellites or come from open databases of agencies such as NASA and ESA.

 ## 2 Characteristics of Remote Sensing Images

-Remote sensing technology has the characteristics of macro, multi-band, periodicity and economic.
-Macro refers to that the higher the remote sensing platform is, the wider the perspective will be, and the wider the ground can be synchronously detected.
+Remote sensing technology has the characteristics of macroscopic, multi-band, periodicity and economic.
+Macroscopic refers to that the higher the remote sensing platform is, the wider the perspective will be, and the wider the ground can be synchronously detected.
 The multi-band property means that the sensor can detect and record information in different bands such as ultraviolet, visible light, near infrared and microwave.
 Periodicity means that the remote sensing satellite has the characteristic of acquiring images repeatedly in a certain period, which can carry out repeated observation of the same area in a short time.
 Economic means that remote sensing technology can be used as a way to obtain large area of surface information without spending too much manpower and material resources.

 The characteristics of remote sensing technology determine that remote sensing image has the following characteristics: